bammyjs/xandeum-Dashboard/README.md

 - Aggregates node stats via JSON‑RPC and a seed list
 - Dev proxy to avoid CORS when talking to pNodes
-- Table with search, status filter, sorting, and "Online only" toggle
+- Card and table views with sorting, search, and status
-- Charts: status pie and configurable area chart (CPU/RAM, RAM stacked, Storage)
+- Skeleton loading for cards, overview stats, and table rows
+- Navbar shows last fetch time and a Refresh control

 ## Prerequisites